 "I don't fly often enough to justify the annual fee"

 If you fly through Newark just 2-3 times per year, you're right—premium cards won't pay for themselves.
-But consider:

 "I can just wait at the gate for free"

-True, but consider the hidden costs:
+True, but consider the hidden costs.

 Real cost of "free" gate waiting: ~$30-40 per trip in expenses and lost productivity